nmshd/rust-crypto/Documentation/Doc.md

 - **RustDef**:
 The `RustDef` class defines the interface to the cryptographic functions implemented in Rust.
-It loads the native library and declares the native methods implemented in Rust.
+It loads the native library.

 - **interface.rs**:
-This module contains the implementation of cryptographic functions in Rust and exposes them to the Java environment.
-The functions in `interface.rs` are designed to perform cryptographic operations efficiently and securely, providing an interface for use in Android applications.
+`interface.rs` serves as the interface between the Rust implementation and the Java side, acting as the counterpart to `RustDef.java`.
+It facilitates seamless communication between Rust and Java, allowing for the invocation of Rust functions from Java code.
+This enables developers to leverage the robust cryptographic capabilities implemented in Rust within their Android applications.
 </details>

 <details open>